 The system restoration property is the creation of the Public Utility Regulatory Act and the financing order for the bonds that has been issued by the PUCT to CenterPoint Houston.
 There is uncertainty associated with investing in bonds payable from an asset that depends for its existence on legislation because there is limited judicial or regulatory experience implementing and interpreting the legislation.
 Because the system restoration property is a creation of the Public Utility Regulatory Act, any judicial determination affecting the validity of or interpreting the Public Utility Regulatory Act, the system restoration property or our ability to make payments on the bonds might have an adverse effect on the bonds.
 A federal or state court could be asked in the future to determine whether the relevant provisions of the Public Utility Regulatory Act are unlawful or invalid.
-In June 2001, the Supreme Court of the System Restoration Amendments.
-Notwithstanding that decision, a federal or state court could be asked in the future to determine whether.
-Notwithstanding that decision, a federal or state court could be asked in the future to determine whether the relevant Act are unlawful or invalid.
-If the System Restoration Amendments or the securitization provisions of the Public Utility Regulatory Act are unlawful or invalid.
-If the System Restoration Amendments are invalidated, the financing order authorizing us to issue these securities might also be invalidated.
+In June 2001, the Supreme Court of the State of Texas upheld the constitutionality of certain securitization provisions of the Restructuring Amendments, which are incorporated by reference into the System Restoration Amendments.
+Notwithstanding that decision, a federal or state court could be asked in the future to determine whether the relevant provisions of the Public Utility Regulatory Act are unlawful or invalid.
+If the System Restoration Amendments or the securitization provisions of the Restructuring Amendments are invalidated, the financing order authorizing us to issue these securities might also be invalidated.

 Other states have passed laws permitting the securitization of electric utility costs similar to the Restructuring Amendments and the System Restoration Amendments.
 Some of the laws that are similar to the Restructuring Amendments have been challenged by judicial actions.
 To date, none of these challenges has succeeded, but future challenges might be made.
-An unfavorable decision regarding another state's law would not automatically invalidate the Restructuring Amendments, the System Restoration Amendments or the financing order, but it might provoke a challenge to the Restructuring Amendments or the System Restoration Amendments, establish a legal precedent for a successful challenge to the Restructuring Amendments or the System Restoration Amendments or heighten awareness of the political and other risks of the bonds, and in that way may limit the liquidity and value of the bonds.
+An unfavorable decision regarding another state's law would not automatically invalidate the Restructuring Amendments, the System Restoration Amendments or the financing order, but it might provoke a challenge to the Restructuring Amendments or the System Restoration Amendments or the System Restoration Amendments or heighten awareness of the political and other risks of the bonds, and in that way may limit the liquidity and value of the bonds.
 Therefore, legal activity in other states may indirectly affect the value of your investment in the bonds.